olafnub/bc-guide/paths/foundation/3-bitcoin-hash-encrypt.md

 ### Introduction

-Before Dogecoin memes and NFT drama, there was **Bitcoin** — the OG cryptocurrency that started it all.
-In this lesson, we’ll explore:
+**Bitcoin** — the OG cryptocurrency and blockchain that started this all.
+Yes, Bitcoin in fact is both a cryptocurrency and a blockchain.

+By the end of this, we'll understand when, why, and the motivation behind Bitcoin.
+Some examples on hashing to get a better grasp of what it means, and finally how Bitcoin created a whole new industry with a $2.6 market cap (as of [April 18 2025](https://coinmarketcap.com/crypto-heatmap/)).

+### Lesson Overview

+- Bitcoin What, Bitcoin Why, Bitcoin How
-- Why Bitcoin was created
+    - When & Why it was created
-- The history behind its launch
     - The core problems it solves
+- Overview of Hash
-- And how it set the stage for the entire crypto movement
+- How Bitcoin set the stage for the entire crypto movement

-Let’s rewind to a time before Web3 was even a thing.

----
+By the end of this lesson, you'll have an understanding of Bitcoin and the motivation behind it.

 ### The Financial Crisis of 2008 💥